valiton/node-msghub/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint your code using [Grunt](http://gruntjs.com/)

 ## Release History

+- 0.1.1 add hint to various-cluster to readme

 - 0.1.0 Initial Release